The Rise of O2O Marketing in China

 The most effective means of implementing O2O marketing is to enable geo-tagging.
 This allows you to base marketing prompts and recommendations on a customer’s precise location.

 Yum!
-China (who owns KFC and Pizza Hut) successfully implemented geo-tagging to its O2O strategy to create a customized menu for its patrons, increasing revenue by 840 million USD in a single year.
+China (which owns KFC and Pizza Hut) successfully implemented geo-tagging to its O2O strategy to create a customized menu for its patrons, increasing revenue by 19% in a single year.

 This example shows that customers are more intent to go to a physical location if it completes or adds to the online experience through a meaningful offline experience.
 Any business can achieve the same results if it makes the offline experience valuable or crucial to the customer’s purchasing cycle.